 The human skeleton appears to be solid.
 However, the body is constantly breaking down old bone material and building new.
 If net loss exceeds net gain, osteoporosis, or bone thinning, begins.
 Weak bones can increase the risk of fractures.

-[Steps for Living: Healthy Eating and Healthy Body Weight]
+[Steps for Living: Nutrition and Weight Management]

 Vitamin D helps the body use calcium.
 It can be obtained from the sun, certain foods, vitamins and supplements.
 In the skin, ultraviolet B (UVB) rays are converted to an inactive form of vitamin D. The liver and kidneys then change the vitamin D to its usable forms.
 Light-skinned people produce more vitamin D than dark-skinned people, who have more melatonin, a pigment that blocks the UVB rays.
 Salmon, tuna and sardines are good sources of vitamin D, as are foods fortified with it, such as milk, orange juice and cereals.